joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Heuristic Buddy UX Scorecard.md

     1. During the evaluation strive to wear the hat of the persona relevant to the JTBD and while doing so try to see the UI from their perspective as if they were a new user.
     1. As you progress through your evaluation this will be easy to forget so it's recommended to put a reminder somewhere in your view, such as a post-it stuck on your monitor that says "You're a new user!"
 1. [ ] Use the [**Grading Rubric**](https://about.gitlab.com/handbook/engineering/ux/heuristics/#scoring) to provide an overall measurement that becomes the **Benchmark score** for the experience (one grade per JTBD), and add it to this issue's description.
 Document the score in the [UX Scorecard Spreadsheet](https://docs.google.com/spreadsheets/d/1iw5oj12QdLHOADV8P6ICE3P1U32eKMstpkIR4sPJRTo/edit#gid=457126498).
-1. [ ] Once testing is complete, create a walkthrough video that documents what you experienced when completing the job in GitLab.
+1. [ ] Once you've completed your evaluation, create a walkthrough video that documents what you experienced when completing the job in GitLab.
 Begin the video with a contextual introduction including:
     1. Your role, stage group
     1. Specify how you conducted the heuristic evaluation
     1. Add a short introduction describing the JTBD and the purpose of the UX scorecard (i.e. you're performing the evaluation in partnership with {stage group} and {product designer}.